 This year, a number of brokers with account holders who are stockholders of ACADIA Pharmaceuticals Inc. will be householding our annual meeting materials.
 A single Notice of Internet Availability of Proxy Materials or other Annual Meeting materials will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that they will be householding communications to your address, householding will continue until you are notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in householding and would prefer to receive a separate Notice of Internet Availability of Proxy Materials or other Annual Meeting materials, please notify your broker.
-Direct your written request to ACADIA Pharmaceuticals Inc., 11085 Torreyana Road, #100, San Diego, California 92121, Attn: Investor Relations, or contact Investor Relations at (858) 558-2871 and we will undertake to promptly deliver a separate copy of the Notice of Internet Availability of Proxy Materials or Annual Meeting materials to you.
-Stockholders who currently receive multiple copies of the Notice of Internet Availability of Proxy Materials at their addresses and would like to request householding of their communications should contact their brokers.
+Direct your written request to ACADIA Pharmaceuticals Inc., 11085 Torreyana Road, #100, San Diego, California 92121, Attn: Investor Relations, or contact Investor Relations at (858) 558-2871 and we will undertake to promptly deliver a separate copy of the Notice of Internet Availability of Proxy Materials to you.
+Stockholders who currently receive multiple copies of the Notice of Internet Availability of Proxy Materials to you.
+Stockholders who currently receive multiple copies of the Notice of Internet Availability of Proxy Materials of their communications should contact their brokers.